tanav2202/starred/README.md

 ## Jupyter Notebook

+- [prathimacode-hub/ML-ProjectKart](https://github.com/prathimacode-hub/ML-ProjectKart) - 🙌Kart of 210+ projects based on machine learning, deep learning, computer vision, natural language processing and all.
+Show your support by ✨ this repository.
+- [sanskar-hasija/COVID-19_Detection](https://github.com/sanskar-hasija/COVID-19_Detection) - Official Repository for A Novel Approach for detecting Normal, COVID-19 and Pneumonia patient using only binary classifications from chest CT-Scans Paper
 - [FreeBirdsCrew/AI_ChatBot_Python](https://github.com/FreeBirdsCrew/AI_ChatBot_Python) - AI ChatBot using Python Tensorflow and Natural Language Processing (NLP) along side TFLearn
 - [edualgo/Grokking-Machine-Learning](https://github.com/edualgo/Grokking-Machine-Learning) - This repo aims to contain different machine learning use cases along with the descriptions to the model architectures
 - [GokuMohandas/MadeWithML](https://github.com/GokuMohandas/MadeWithML) - Learn how to responsibly deliver value with ML.